devangrajarora/clinikk-tv/README.md

 # clinikk-tv

-An API for a basic video streaming service I made as an internship assignment using Node.js, Mongoose and Amazon s3
+An API for a basic video streaming service I made as an internship assignment using Node.js, Mongoose and AWS s3